Does your child have attention deficit hyperactivity disorder (ADHD)?

 One speech study revealed that 50% of the participants who stuttered also had ADHD.

-Though doctors typically diagnose ADHD based on symptoms, it’s also something that you can observe in the brain.
+Though doctors typically diagnose ADHD based on symptoms, it’s also observable in the brain.

 The brain of a person with ADHD contains smaller structures in the frontal lobe.